As Syria moves towards economic reopening, Lebanon remains stuck in cycle of crises | The National

 On the coast, from Tartus to Latakia, proposals are circulating to transform the Mediterranean shoreline into a logistics and trade hub.
 In November, DP World began operations to develop the Port of Tartus under a 30-year concession agreement with the Syrian government.

-In energy, plans include creating a number of gas and solar plants aimed at stabilising electricity supply in a country where power cuts have been routine for years.
+In energy, plans include creating multiple gas facilities and solar power plants aimed at stabilising electricity supply in a country where power cuts have been routine for years.

 TotalEnergies, QatarEnergy and ConocoPhillips this week signed a deal with the Syrian Petroleum Company to launch a technical review of offshore Block 3 near Latakia.